 Two giant ships meet for the first time

-However, in late 2023, the Wonder of the Seas' "world's largest" title was "stripped" and given to the 20-deck Icon of the Seas, a giant ship measuring 1,198 feet (about 365m) long and weighing 250,800 tons.
+However, at the end of 2023, Wonder of the Seas' title of "world's largest" was "stripped" and awarded to Icon of the Seas, a 20-story ship, a giant vessel measuring 1,198 feet (approximately 365m) in length and weighing 250,800 tons.

-Icon of the Seas will begin commercial voyages on January 27.
+Icon of the Seas will begin commercial voyages on January 27th.

 Icon of the Seas, left, and Wonder of the Seas, right, are the world's two largest cruise ships, each packed with colorful, family-friendly amenities.

-Meanwhile, the significantly less but still impressive $1.35 billion Wonder of the Seas was built at Chantiers de L'Atlantique in St. Nazaire, France.
+Meanwhile, the significantly less expensive but still impressive $1.35 billion Wonder of the Seas was built at Chantiers de L'Atlantique in St. Nazaire, France.

 Source link